Sajidur78/NootLangPlusPlus/README.md

 # YeetLang++
 The future of programming is here.
-Finally, a programming language every Yeeter can understand!
+Finally, a programming language every intellectual can understand!
 NootLang++ is the most inefficient language ever created by a human. **Bask in its glory:**

 ### Examples